CNAG-Biomedical-Informatics/convert-pheno/docs/implementation.md

 ## Software architecture

-The [core module](https://metacpan.org/pod/Convert::Pheno) is divided into various sub-modules.
+The [core module](https://metacpan.org/pod/Convert::Pheno) is divided into several sub-modules.
 The main package, `Convert::Pheno`, handles class initialization and employs the [Moo](https://metacpan.org/pod/Moo) module along with [Types::Standard](https://metacpan.org/pod/Types::Standard) for data validation.
+In architectural terms, most conversions still use `BFF` as the internal target or center model: source formats are first mapped to `BFF`, and from there can continue to outputs such as `PXF` or `OMOP CDM`.

+At the same time, the implementation is moving toward a more explicit internal conversion context and bundle model.
+This is relevant for cases where input data contains information that belongs to more than one Beacon entity.
+A current example is `PXF` biosample data: in the `individuals`-based output path used before version `0.30`, it is preserved losslessly under `info.phenopacket.biosamples`, while the newer internal model can expose it as a separate bundle entity.
+This preserves backward compatibility while making room for fuller multi-entity mapping in later versions.

-After validation, the user-selected method (e.g., `pxf2bff`) is executed, directing the data to the respective [independent modules](https://github.com/CNAG-Biomedical-Informatics/convert-pheno/tree/main/lib/Convert/Pheno), each tailored for converting a specific input format.
+After validation, the user-selected method (for example `pxf2bff`) is executed, directing the data to the respective [independent modules](https://github.com/CNAG-Biomedical-Informatics/convert-pheno/tree/main/lib/Convert/Pheno), each tailored for converting a specific input format.

 ???
 Question "Why Perl?"
     The choice of Perl as a language is due to its inherent **speed in text processing** and its use of **sigils to distinguish data types** within intricate data structures.